YofarDev/audyobook/README.md

 The code source for the desktop app (Linux/Windows) is very similar to this one except for some packages.

+## How does it work?

+The current position for the current audio file playing is saved on server (on firestore) automatically every 30s, so it can be sync between mobile & desktop apps.
+The id of the audio file is it's path from the "Audiobooks" folder, so it needs to be the same on all devices.

+The code source for the desktop app (Linux/Windows) is very similar to this one except for some packages.

 ## Main libraries used

 Audio player and background service :